-Adult The Adult Education Program is for persons who have Education finished their formal education and are having the varied experience of living and working in society.
+Adult Education Program is for persons who have finished their formal education and are having the varied experience of living and working in society.
 In the seminars they explore the Great Books of the St. John's Program on a more mature level.
-Usually adult seminars are held in Annapolis.
-Baltimore, and Washington, D. C. They are led by faculty members.
-In addition to the Great Books seminars there are seminars related to special subjects, for example, languages, music, and scientific thought.
+Usually adult seminars are held in Annapolis, Baltimore, Washington, D. C., Chestertown, Leonardtown and St. Mary's City.
+They are led by faculty members.
+In addition to the Great Books seminars there are seminars related to special subjects, for example, music, the philosophy of war, and world politics.

 In the summer the College offers a Seminar-in-Europe, open to any interested adults from all parts of the country.
-The European seminar tour extends the exploration of the great books to this type of adult experience.
-The seminars, led by a St. John's faculty member. are held in the places of origin of the books discussed.
+The European seminar tour, first held in 1953, extends the exploration of the great books to this type of adult experience.
+The seminars, led by a St. John's faculty member, are held in the places of origin of the books discussed.

-Application for any of the St. John's adult education activities may be made to the Director of Adult Education.
+Application for any of the St. John's adult education activities may be made to Mr. John Spangler Kieffer, Director of Adult Education.